LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 git clone https://github.com/uutils/coreutils && cd coreutils
 ````

 Now we compile uutils with cargo.
-You'll need a c++ compiler in order to do this, I (unfortunatly) decided to use ```gcc-c++```  since it was the only one I knew without having to do much research.
+You'll need a c++ compiler in order to do this, I (unfortunately) decided to use ```gcc-c++```  since it was the only one I knew without having to do much research.
 Just install it with zypper.
 After you've [installed Rust](https://www.rust-lang.org/learn/get-started):
 ````sh
 cargo build --release --features unix
 ````